 Having financial problems and living beyond your means is pretty normal these days.
 We live in a time when carrying a balance on a credit card has become the norm.
 But just because everyone else is doing it doesn’t mean you aren’t cheating yourself out of a better life.

-9 Signs You’re Living Beyond Your Means
+Signs That You’re Living Beyond Your Means

 1. You Need Help Paying Bills